 This essay has a limit of 4,000 characters

-We moved when I was very little, refugees from overseas, my parents barely speaking English, and me speaking nothing at all – I was only just one year old.
-We moved from a country we were told does not exist, but which we call Tibet.
+We moved when I was very little, refugees from overseas, my parents barely speaking English and me speaking none; I was only one year old.
+We came from a place some say does not exist, but which we call Tibet.
+We moved in with my uncle on his small farm in rural Pennsylvania.
+My father is a farmer, and my mother is a schoolteacher, which helped as we figured out education in a new country.

-Perhaps this is what prompted the second move.
-When I was around ten or eleven years old, my parents finally took us from our isolated spot and moved into a rural village – just a little town, but it felt to me like a metropolis.
-Mom’s English had improved with mine; she really did put in a lot of effort.
-She had acquired a job as a teacher, and so she and I would drive to school together.
-My father dropped us off in a car my uncle gave them – so old and used that I think it ran on prayer as much as gasoline.
+Perhaps this prompted our second move.
+When I was around ten or eleven, we left the forest-farm for a small rural town that felt like a metropolis to me.
+Mom’s English improved with mine; she worked as a teacher, and we drove to school together.
+My father dropped us off in a car my uncle gave him—so old I think it ran on prayer as much as gasoline.
+I sensed that he was uneasy with my mother as the primary breadwinner and perhaps more isolated than ever, far from his country and now his brother.

 Check out this video for more secondary essay examples: